 •PAL: Phase Alternate Line.
 A television standard in which the phase of the colour carrier is alternated from line to line.
 It takes four full images (8 fields) for the colour-to-horizontalimages (8 fields) for the colour-to-horizontal phase relationship to return to the reference point.
 This alternation helps cancel out phase errors.
 For this reason, the hue control is not needed on a PAL TV set.
-PAL, is widely used in needed on a PAL TV set.
-PAL, is widely used in Western Europe, Australia, Africa, the Middle East, and Micronesia.
+PAL, is widely used in Nestern Europe, Australia, Africa, the Middle East, and Micronesia.
 PAL uses 625-line, 50-field (25 fps) composite colour transmission system.